Contact Us

 These massive landslides form debris avalanches into deep water and leave behind deposits that are characterised by being ‘long’ in shape with material moved up 230km from source.
 Debris fields of debris avalanche deposits are also highly irregular, hummocky regions that show a great range of material sizes from fine material to country sized rafted blocks.
 Rafted blocks are large parts of the volcanic edifice that are redeposited with the landslide, for example the Nuuanu block offshore of Hawaii has an area of 510km².
 Debris avalanche deposits can cover vast areas of the seafloor, the Nuuanu debris field of which the aforementioned block is a part, covers an area of 23,000km².
 An area larger than the state of New Jersey.

-Flank collapses and their deposits are distributed mainly on ocean island shield volcanoes with prominent examples being found near the Hawaiian and Canary Islands among others.
+Flank collapses and their deposits are distributed mainly on ocean island shield volcanoes with prominent examples being found near the Hawaiian and the Canary Islands among others.
 Sector collapses are found mostly on stratovolcanoes and in ocean contexts are likely to be found in parts of the world such as Indonesia or Papua New Guinea.

 Massive volcanic landslides present two main sets of risks to submarine cable systems, first the risk of an event occurring and second the ambient risks from debris avalanche deposits.